Eric Greene (he/him)

 Joining

 If you are interested in joining, please contact Dr. Greene by email to set up an appointment.
-Please note, that San Fracisco State University does NOT have a Ph.D. granting program in the chemical or biological sciences—if you are looking for a Ph.D. position please inquire at other universities.
+Please note, that San Francisco State University does NOT have a Ph.D. granting program in the chemical or biological sciences—if you are looking for a Ph.D. position please inquire at other universities.